Severe combined immunodeficiency

-Severe combined immunodeficiency (SCID), also known as Swiss-type agammaglobulinemia, is a rare genetic disorder characterized by the disturbed development of functional T cells and B cells caused by numerous genetic mutations that result in differing clinical presentations.
+Severe combined immunodeficiencies (SCIDs) are a rare group of genetic disorders characterized by the body's inability to create functional T cells and B cells.
+SCIDs are the most severe form of primary immunodeficiency, making their sufferers extremely vulnerable to infection due to their highly compromised immune system.
+There are at least seven different known genes in which mutations lead to a form of SCID, each of which has different clinical presentations.

 SCID involves defective antibody response due to either direct involvement with B lymphocytes or through improper B lymphocyte activation due to non-functional T-helper cells.
 Consequently, both "arms" (B cells and T cells) of the adaptive immune system are impaired due to a defect in one of several possible genes.

-SCID is the most severe form of primary immunodeficiencies, and there are now at least nine different known genes in which mutations lead to a form of SCID.
-It is also known as the bubble boy disease and bubble baby disease because its victims are extremely vulnerable to infectious diseases and some of them, such as David Vetter, have become famous for living in a sterile environment.
-SCID is the result of an immune system so highly compromised that it is considered almost absent.
+Some SCID sufferers, such as David Vetter, have become famous for living in a sterile environment to avoid infection, leading to the name bubble boy disease and bubble baby disease.

 SCID patients are usually affected by severe bacterial, viral, or fungal infections early in life and often present with interstitial lung disease, chronic diarrhea, and failure to thrive.
-Ear infections, recurrent Pneumocystis jirovecii (previously carinii) pneumonia, and profuse oral candidiasis commonly occur.
+Ear infections, recurrent Pneumocystis jirovecii pneumonia, and profuse oral candidiasis commonly occur.
 These babies, if untreated, usually die within one year due to severe, recurrent infections unless they have undergone successful hematopoietic stem cell transplantation or gene therapy in clinical trials.